wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/task-management.md

 1. Sign in to [Microsoft Teams](https://teams.microsoft.com/?azure-portal=true) in a private browser session by using the credentials that you created for the retail communication manager in Exercise 2 - Task 1 (which, for this exercise, is Michael Ellen).

 1. In the left navigation pane, select **Tasks by Planner**.
-If the option doesn't show in your Teams environment, select the ellipsis (**…**) meu located in the lower part of the left navigation pane.
+If the option doesn't show in your Teams environment, select the ellipsis (**…**) menu located in the lower part of the left navigation pane.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Microsoft Teams with the Tasks by Planner option selected and the ellipsis button highlighted.](../media/tasks-planner.png)](../media/tasks-planner.png#lightbox)